-Heathlands School Progress Report and Self-Evaluation Summary October 2021.
+Heathlands School Progress Report and Self-Evaluation Summary October 2022

 Heathlands is a Community Special School for Deaf children aged 3-16 maintained by Hertfordshire County Council.
-It serves as a regional centre of expertise and at the start of the 2020/21 school year has pupils on roll from 30 education authorities.
-Heathlands is currently funded for 120 planned places and the demand for places is high.
+It serves as a regional centre of expertise and at the start of the 2022/23 school year has pupils on roll from 30 education authorities.
+Heathlands is currently funded for 120 planned places and the demand for places continues to be high.